ecadlabs/tez-cli/README.md

 The Tezos blockchain ships with `tezos-client`, a complete tezos cli.
 It is written in OCaml (which we ❤️), it is well tested and complete.

-`tezos-client` has some downsides, in that it is not terribly easy to package.
-Building standalone static binaries is probably possible, but doesn't appear trivial. `tezos-client` is relatively tightly coupled to the core tezos node.

 For new-comers to Tezos, we think interacting with the Tezos Block chain from the command line interface has too much friction.

 `tezos-client` has opinions and idiosyncrasies.
 Frankly, we have come to like them, but newcomers to Tezos may not have the same patience as us.